Risk-averse Decision Making with Contextual Information: Model, Sample Average Approximation, and Kernelization: Numerical tests

-\subsection{Portfolio Selection}
+\subsection{Portfolio selection}

-In this experiment, we consider a portfolio selection problem, which has been revisited in the setting of contextual optimization in \cite{elmachtoub2022smart,nguyen2024robustifying}.
-In \cite{rockafellar2000optimization}, the objective function of a mean-CVaR methodology is
+In this experiment, we consider a portfolio selection problem, which has been revisited in the setting of contextual optimization \cite{elmachtoub2022smart,nguyen2024robustifying}.
+To maximize the expected return and reduce the risk, Rockafellar and Uryasev \cite{rockafellar2000optimization} propose the mean-CVaR methodology where the objective function is

-where $z\in \mathbb{R}^{d_z}$ denotes the portfolio decision, $Y$ denotes the assets’ future returns, and $\eta\geq 0$ is a positive parameter that weights the preference between the portfolio return and the associated risk.
+where $z\in \R^{d_z}$ denotes the portfolio decision, $Y$ denotes the assets’ future returns, $\eta\geq 0$ is a positive parameter that weights the preference between the portfolio return and the associated risk, and $\beta=0.9$ is fixed and used to form the objective function in subsequent methods.
 As discussed in Section \ref{sec:intro}, there are contextual covariates $X$ that can be used when making the portfolio decision.
-In this experiment, we set the dimension of covariates $d_x=5$, the number of assets $d_y = 50$ with the risk-free rate $y^{(51)}=0$.
-The data are generated according to a similar process as in \cite{elmachtoub2022smart}.
-We compare the following methods: (i) the equal weighed model (EW) where the portfolio decision coincides with the $1/d_y$-portfolio (\cite{demiguel2009optimal}), (ii) the mean-CVaR model without contextual information (MC, model (\ref{eqn:mean-cvar})), (iii) the contextual mean-ex-ante-CVaR model with RKHS generated by Gaussian kernel (CMEAC, similar to Example \ref{example:ex-ante-cvar}), and (iv) the contextual mean-expected-CVaR model with RKHS generated by Gaussian kernel (CMEC, similar to Example \ref{example:expected-oce}).
-The performance metrics are chosen as expected return ($\mathbb{E}:=\mathbb{E}_{P_{\inmat{test}}}[Y^Tz(X)]$), the CVaR value of negated return ($\inmat{CVaR} := \inmat{CVaR}_{\beta,P_{\inmat{test}}}(-Y^T z(X))$), the tradeoff between expected return and CVaR ($\eta\mathbb{E}-\inmat{CVaR}$) and the relative regret of the expected return with the largest return (rela. regret).
-See \ref{sec:portfolio-ext} for details of the data generation, methods, and performance metrics.
+In this experiment, we set the dimension of covariates $d_x=5$, the number of assets $d_z = 50$ with the risk-free rate $y^{(51)}=0$.
+We compare the following methods {for} the portfolio selection problem: \begin{enumerate} \item[(i)] {The equal-weighted model (EW)} where the portfolio decision coincides with the {$1/d_z$}-portfolio \cite{demiguel2009optimal}.

+\item[(ii)] The mean-CVaR model without contextual information (MC): the portfolio decision is obtained by solving problem (\ref{eqn:mean-cvar}).